Premonition (John Fogerty album)

 Premonition is the first live album released by John Fogerty as a solo artist.
 He performs many hits by his earlier band, Creedence Clearwater Revival, as well as songs composed as a solo artist.
 It was recorded with a live audience at Warner Bros.
-Studios Stage 15 on December 12 & 13th, 1997, and is available on CD and DVD (with four additional tracks on the DVD).
+Studios Stage 15 on December 12 & 13, 1997, and is available on CD and DVD (with four additional tracks on the DVD).

 History

 After years of battling with Creedence Clearwater Revival, and feeling disgruntled about his publishing, Fogerty finally started to play the old Creedence songs again, something he stayed away from for many years.
 In 1987, Fogerty joined George Harrison, Bob Dylan and others onstage at a late night jam session at the Palomino Club.
-During the performance, Bob asked John to play "Proud Mary".
-Bob managed to get Fogerty to play the song, something Fogerty commented about on The Tonight Show sometime later.
+During the performance, Dylan asked Fogerty to play "Proud Mary".
+Dylan managed to get Fogerty to play the song, something Fogerty commented about on The Tonight Show sometime later.

 Fogerty played a Vietnam tribute concert in 1987, and during that show, he played a few of the old Creedence songs for the first time as a solo artist.
 During the entire Eye of the Zombie tour, Fogerty refused to play any of his older material.
-In 1988, during the ceremony of the Rock and Roll Hall of Fame, John was asked to play "Long Tall Sally" but as Little Richard had gone, he proposed to play one of his own tunes, "Born on the Bayou".
+In 1988, during the ceremony of the Rock and Roll Hall of Fame, Fogerty was asked to play "Long Tall Sally" but as Little Richard had gone, he proposed to play one of his own tunes, "Born on the Bayou".

-CD track listing

-All tracks written and composed by John Fogerty, except where noted.